currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-width(noun) (Width, length and height are equal in a cube., I asked for the length and width in yards., The width of the sleeve is adjustable.) ::: Breite, Weite, Bandbreite reasonably(adverb) (The hotel room was reasonably comfortable, considering the cheap price.) ::: angemessen, einigermaßen, vernünftig reasonable(adjective) (The food was delicious and the prices were reasonable., It was a reasonable suggestion, so we accepted it., It was a reasonable decision to consult a doctor., The restaurant serves good food at reasonable prices.) ::: angemessen, zumutbar, vernünftig well() () ::: so, also well(adjective) (I was ill last week but now I am well again.) ::: gesund well(adverb) (She slept well in the comfortable bed., I hope you are doing well.) ::: gut, sehr, wohl analogously(adverb) () ::: analog, sinngemäß analogous(adjective) () ::: analog, entsprechend, sinngemäß analogue(adjective) () ::: analog litre(noun) () ::: Liter, L succession(noun) (In his will, the king made provisions about his succession., She scored four goals in succession., A lucky succession of events led to our meeting.) ::: Nachfolge, Folge, Erbfolge elbow(noun) (The plumber joined the two pipes with an elbow.) ::: Ellbogen, Ellenbogen, Winkel to elbow(verb) (He elbowed his way through the crowd.) ::: drängen ownership(noun) (After payment, ownership passes on to the buyer., The city took ownership of the land.) ::: Eigentum, Besitz, Eigentumsrecht honesty(noun) (Honesty is one of my strengths.) ::: Ehrlichkeit, Offenheit, Aufrichtigkeit rear(noun) (The luggage compartment is at the rear of the car., We sat at the rear of the boat.) ::: Rückseite, Heck, Hinterseite rear(adjective) (I always make sure that the rear door of the shop is locked.) ::: hintere, rückseitig, hinteres to rear(verb) (The farmer reared the lamb with the bottle., They reared their children to be responsible adults., The proud mother had reared seven children., The horse reared when the dog barked.) ::: aufziehen, erziehen, großziehen sword(noun) (The point of the sword is very sharp., He put his sword back into its sheath.) ::: Schwert, Degen, Säbel legend(noun) () ::: Legende, Sage, Mythos legend(adjective / present participle) () ::: laying sich legend(adjective / present participle) () ::: abating
+width(noun) (Width, length and height are equal in a cube., I asked for the length and width in yards., The width of the sleeve is adjustable.) ::: Breite, Weite, Bandbreite reasonably(adverb) (The hotel room was reasonably comfortable, considering the cheap price.) ::: angemessen, einigermaßen, vernünftig reasonable(adjective) (The food was delicious and the prices were reasonable., It was a reasonable suggestion, so we accepted it., It was a reasonable decision to consult a doctor., The restaurant serves good food at reasonable prices.) ::: angemessen, zumutbar, vernünftig analogously(adverb) () ::: analog, sinngemäß succession(noun) (In his will, the king made provisions about his succession., She scored four goals in succession., A lucky succession of events led to our meeting.) ::: Nachfolge, Folge, Erbfolge to elbow(verb) (He elbowed his way through the crowd.) ::: drängen ownership(noun) (After payment, ownership passes on to the buyer., The city took ownership of the land.) ::: Eigentum, Besitz, Eigentumsrecht honesty(noun) (Honesty is one of my strengths.) ::: Ehrlichkeit, Offenheit, Aufrichtigkeit rear(noun) (The luggage compartment is at the rear of the car., We sat at the rear of the boat.) ::: Rückseite, Heck, Hinterseite rear(adjective) (I always make sure that the rear door of the shop is locked.) ::: hintere, rückseitig, hinteres sword(noun) (The point of the sword is very sharp., He put his sword back into its sheath.) ::: Schwert, Degen, Säbel